GRTC Pulse Western Extension

 Want to learn more about how the current GRTC Pulse BRT works?
 Check out this video.

-Locations are subject to change, but as of January 2025, there are six new stations planned in the areas near Parham Rd (potential transfer area), Hungary Spring Rd, Glenside Dr, Forest Ave/Dickens Rd, Horsepen Rd/Falmouth St, and Libbie Ave.
-There is one additional platform planned to be added in the westbound direction at the existing Willow Lawn station.
+• There are six new station areas and 13 new platforms planned near Parham Rd, Hungary Spring Rd, Glenside Dr, Forest Ave/Dickens Rd, Horsepen Rd/Falmouth St, and Libbie Ave.
+There is also one additional platform planned to be added in the westbound direction at the existing Willow Lawn station.
+The location of three platforms near Parham Road (westbound), Glenside Drive (westbound), and Forest Ave/Dickens Rd (eastbound) shifted slightly between spring and fall 2025, following coordination with VDOT.
+Locations are subject to change.
+Precise station locations will be defined during the upcoming final design phase of the project.

-The construction and operation of the GRTC Pulse Western Extension will be funded by a combination of federal, state, and local dollars.
+• The construction and operation of the GRTC Pulse Western Extension will be funded by a combination of federal, state, regional, and local dollars.
+The buses and stations will be maintained by GRTC, while travel lanes will be maintained by Henrico County and VDOT.